GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 weight: 20
 ---

 A pre-built version of GAMBIT is available as a Docker image which can be downloaded and run locally.
-This is useful for trying out GAMBIT and following the [examples on this site](/documentation/examples/colliderbit/) without the need to build GAMBIT from source.
+This is useful for trying out GAMBIT and following the [examples on this site](/documentation/examples/colliderbit_example/) without the need to build GAMBIT from source.

 {{< alert icon="ⓘ" context="info">}}

 **Info**:
 - The current Docker image is based on GAMBIT v1.1.3, which is outdated and will not provide the latest features.
 - The Docker engine requires administrator privileges in order to be activated.
-Therefore its use is not recommended on shared clusters.
+Therefore it may be less suited for use on shared clusters.

 {{< /alert >}}